kbenyattou/kbenyattou.github.io/_posts/2021/08/12/2021-08-12-record-transfer-project-prediction.markdown

 # author: 'you'
 ---

-<p>Continuing on from my <a href="/portfolio/2021/01/15/record-transfers-part-1/">last project</a>, I would like to apply some of the ML techniques I've discovered (by watching the last few lectures of <a href="http://ocw.mit.edu/6-0002F16">MIT 6.0002</a>) so that I can predict the average price of next year's high-profile transfers.</p>
+<p>Continuing on from my <a href="/portfolio/2021/01/15/record-transfers-part-1/">last project</a>, I would like to apply some of the statistical modelling techniques I've discovered (by watching the last few lectures of <a href="http://ocw.mit.edu/6-0002F16">MIT 6.0002</a>) so that I can predict the average price of next year's high-profile transfers.</p>

 <p>I'll be using the idea of polynomial linear regression to fit a curve to the data I've collected and make a prediction using said curve.</p>